Research & Data Reports

 AHMA’s new study was undertaken in partnership with the Housing Research Collaborative of the School of Community and Regional Planning (SCARP) at the University of British Columbia.
 Through this study, we share 8 key findings regarding Urban Indigenous Housing and challenges faced in municipalities across British Columbia.

-Understanding the Impacts of British Columbia’s Indigenous Housing Providors: A Scan of the Aboriginal Housing Management’s Asset
+Understanding the Impacts of British Columbia’s Indigenous Housing Providers: A Scan of the Aboriginal Housing Management’s Asset

 AHMA’s successful portfolio and partnerships have had significant and beneficial impacts on its members, communities, and province as a whole.